 Read more about the right gasoline to use in “This is the Type of Gas and Oil Shindaiwa String Trimmers Use“.

-A fouled spark plug on your Shindaiwa can cause it to misfire and run sluggish.
-A damaged spark plug, an incorrect spark plug gap and a loose spark plug wire can also result in running problems with your string trimmer.
+A fouled spark plug on your Shindaiwa can cause it to misfire and run sluggishly.
+A damaged spark plug, an incorrect spark plug gap, and a loose spark plug wire can also result in running problems with your string trimmer.